Garett Jones

-Garett Jones is an American economist and author.
+Garett Jones (born 6 April 1970) is an American economist and author.
 His research pertains to the fields of macroeconomics, monetary policy, IQ in relation to productivity, short-term business cycles, and economic development.
 He is an associate professor at George Mason University and the BB&T Professor for the Study of Capitalism at the Mercatus Center.

 Early life and education

 Jones was raised as a Mormon but left the church as a young adult.
 His grandmother was Jewish.
 He completed a B.A. in history with a minor in sociology from Brigham Young University in 1992.
 He did an M.P.A. in public affairs at Cornell University in 1993, followed by an M.A. in political science at the University of California, Berkeley in 1994.
 Jones completed a Ph.D. in economics at the University of California, San Diego in 2000.

 Academic career

 After holding a number of visiting scholar and other academic positions, Jones joined the faculty of George Mason University in 2007.

 He is on the editorial board of the Journal of Neuroscience, Psychology, and Economics.